netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 Under PRINCIPLE of:

-> "Exactify_Everything".
+> "Exactify_Everything", or "Exactify_All_Existence.

+All_Concepts_Possible, clarified for eons - by pristine_text.

 ___

 ### CONTEXT:

-Since the intensive Agents course ALPHABITZ expands rapidly from a NOVEL AI LANGUAGE, into a NEW SCIENCE of AGENTIC MECHANISMS!
+Since the Intensive Agents course ALPHABITZ expands rapidly from a NOVEL AI LANGUAGE, into a NEW SCIENCE of AGENTIC MECHANISMS!

+Des

 > LEXICAL_SCIENCE = (equals) LEXSCI.